one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Optimize/Optimize-FSLogix-Installation-and-Configuration.md

     > If you are still unable to delete the profile, Bob Jones might be disconnected.
 Open Task Manager, click the **Users** tab, and if Bob Jones is listed right-click and select **Disconnect**.

-4. Within the VM (not the domain controller), launch Microsoft Edge and navigate to [Download and Install FSLogix](https://docs.microsoft.com/fslogix/install-ht).
+4. Within the Windows 10 VM (not the domain controller), launch Microsoft Edge and navigate to [Download and Install FSLogix](https://docs.microsoft.com/fslogix/install-ht).

 5. Click **Open**, then **Compressed Folder Tools**, then **Extract All**, then **Extract**.